 Offer Great Care

 Earning kitty cuddles goes far beyond what happens when you try to pet your cat.
 Giving Fluffy great overall care will go a long way.
-Good food, a clean litterbox, proper veterinary care, toys, furniture, playtime, and comfy beds are all important.
+Good food, a clean litterbox, proper vet wellness and pet vaccinations, toys, furniture, playtime, and comfy beds are all important.
 These things help keep our feline overlords happy, healthy, and purring.

 Interaction